waleedsid/COMSATS-University-Abbottabad-Past-Papers/README.md

 # 🎓 COMSATS University Past Papers Main Rep

 Welcome to the **COMSATS University Past Papers Repository**!
-This repository is dedicated to collecting and organizing past papers for various subjects at COMSATS University, Islamabad, Abbottabad Campus.
+This repository is dedicated to collecting and organizing past papers for various subjects at COMSATS University, Islamabad, Abbottabad Campus (Dhamtore).
+Currently it contains Exam for Computer Science/Software Engineering only, If you want me to create Rep for other departments, do let me know!